ASNA/AVR-ASP.NET-Amyuni/README.md

 *	[TestAmyuniPDF.aspx.vr](http://asna.github.io/AVR-ASP.NET-Amyuni-AnnotatedCode/code/TestAmyuniDriver/TestAmyuniPDF.aspx.html) - An AVR for .NET codebehind for ASPX page that initiates PDF printing.
 *	[App_Code/PrintTest.vr](http://asna.github.io/AVR-ASP.NET-Amyuni-AnnotatedCode/code/TestAmyuniDriver/app_code/PrintTest.html) - An AVR for .NET class that prints a report.
 This class can print to either a real printer or the Amyuni PDF driver.

-Use the links to see annotated source listings for these source members.
+Use the file name links above to see annotated source listings for these source members.

 ###General notes